 My dream of becoming an entrepreneur with multiple streams of income was becoming a reality.
-I was able to promote ScanLister to my audience that I had created from my blog and eBook.
+I was able to promote ScanLister to my audience that I had created from my blog.
 And sales were rolling in.

 I'm currently still selling books on Amazon FBA.
 Although, now have a book-scouter and a book-lister that does most of the work.
 I spend much of my time creating content on the blog and maintaining ScanLister.